plausible/docs/docs/integration-guides.md

 [NextJS](nextjs-integration.md): Simple integration for Plausible Analytics and [NextJS](https://nextjs.org).
 Provides custom events functionality.
 Built and maintained by [4lejandrito](https://github.com/4lejandrito).

 ## Notion website

-To integrate Plausible Analytics into your Notion website, you'll need to use a third party serivice like Potion or Super ( both paid ) that will allow you add custom code to your website.
+To integrate Plausible Analytics into your Notion website, you'll need to use a third-party service such as Potion or Super (both are paid tools) that will allow you add custom code to your Notion website.

 ## Podcastpage.io